Mahitha29176/SmartSpend/README.md

 |---|---|
 | `VITE_API_URL` | Base URL of the backend API |

-## Security notes
+## 🔒 Security

-- Passwords are hashed with bcrypt (10 salt rounds) — never stored or returned in plaintext
+- Passwords are hashed using bcrypt.
-- All SQL is parameterized (`mysql2` placeholders) — no string-concatenated queries anywhere, so it's not vulnerable to SQL injection
-- JWT is verified on every protected route; `user_id` for data access always comes from the token, never from the client-supplied body
-- `.env` files are gitignored; `.env.example` documents required variables without real secrets
+- JWT authentication protects private routes.
+- API requests use parameterized SQL queries.
+- User data is scoped to the authenticated user.
+- Environment files containing secrets are excluded from Git.

 ## Testing checklist

 **Auth** — register, login, invalid login, logout, hitting a protected route without a token